zygisau/ProjectApp/README.md

 After Tinder came out it blew up with enormous popularity among both youth and adults.
 Tinder provided an easy and fun way to find a possible match and maybe even a partner for life.

-Overloaded shelters are also a rather huge problem and it  mainly persists because of lack of tools to advertise our little friends.
+Overloaded shelters are a rather huge problem and it mainly persists due to lack of tools to advertise our little friends.
 In Hack4Vilnius 2018, we saw an idea to make a Tinder-like app... but for pets.
 Even though, we didn't participate in the hackathon itself, this was a perfect idea for the first University project.